Tapify-Romania/tapify-logging-agent/README.md

   - `job=docker`
 - Forwards logs securely to **Loki** for centralized analysis via **Grafana**

-### 🔐 WireGuard VPN
+### 🔐 Netbird VPN
-- Stations connect to the metrics server over WireGuard using static IPs
+- Stations connect to the metrics server over Netbird VPN using static IPs
 - No need for DDNS, public IPs, or port forwarding
 - Prometheus scrapes node-exporter metrics over the VPN
-- VPN interface is automatically started and enabled when configuring the station
+- VPN interface is automatically started and enabled when configuring the station.
+You will need a Netbird setup key so that the machine is added to the Netbird dashboard.

 ---